-During our 9 months of operation (this text being composed late December 2015) we have received many questions on our rating system, where we are currently using a 1 – 5 scale.
+During our years of operation we have received many questions on our rating system, where we are currently using a 1 – 5 scale.
 Many of the questions have pinpointed the fact that we, in the past, have rated most picks as “1/5” which has led to confusion regarding whether that means that we don’t have much faith in the pick.
 Since there is little space to elaborate on the system in a single tweet, we have communicated a standard response to these concerns: “The rating signals how comfortable we are with a particular pick.
 However, we don’t publish anything that we’re not comfortable with”.
 What we mean by this, is that we believe that a pick with the rating “1/5” is still a good bet, despite the relatively low rating.
 We have also mentioned that rating “1/5” is just the standard rating, implying to our followers not to be too concerned about it.

 Perhaps adding to the general confusion, in our tweets we also publish a stake below the pick.
 The stake is not a recommendation; it’s a way for us to keep track of our performance over time.
 A few picks with a stake of 20 EUR have been marked with the rating: “1/5”, whereas some picks with a stake of 10 EUR have been marked “2/5”.

 “How can this be?” you might wonder.
 Well, in fact there are situations where we are more comfortable with e.g. risking 10 EUR at the odds 4.00, than risking 20 EUR at the odds 1.75.
 Even though the probability of winning the 10 EUR pick is much lower than winning the 20 EUR pick, we might find relatively more value in the 10 EUR pick without being willing to risk more than 10 EUR.
 At other times, a higher rating will imply a higher stake.
 However, the point we would like to make is that a high rating does not automatically mean that we will communicate a high stake and vice versa.